tdauth/wowr/README.md

 # World of Warcraft Reforged

-Warcraft III: Reforged is an open world RPG funmap for Warcraft III: Reforged featuring computer AI support which allows you to play the map offline.
+Open world role-playing game funmap for Warcraft III: Reforged featuring computer AI support which allows you to play the map offline.
-The player has to choose a game type in the beginning which determines how hard and fast the game will be.
-Then the player has to pick a hero and can play either as Warlord or Freelancer.
-Warlords can build a base, collect resources and reward freelancers for their work.
-Freelancers have higher start attributes and gain faster experience but cannot build a base or collect resources.
-However, they can be rewarded by warlords and build a hideout.
-The computer AI will always start as Warlord with a base somewhere on the map.
-Alliances can be forged between players and quests can be completed which are rewarded with useful items.
-The map contains many different locations from World of Warcraft with strong bosses and creeps.
-It provides different bases with goldmines to start as a Warlord.
-Usually, the map has a very long play time since players build their bases and defeat the bosses after some time.
-The map can only be won by killing the final boss or in the hard game type by destroying the town hall of an enemy player.
-For faster games you can choose a different game type.

 ## Play the Map